neuschaefer/reform-handbook/src/source/input.rst

 Input Devices
 =============

-Reform comes with a keyboard and either a trackball or a trackpad preinstalled.
+MNT Reform comes with a keyboard and either a trackball or a trackpad preinstalled.
 All of the input devices are modular and can be easily swapped in and out.
 They all connect via internal USB2.0 cables.

 Keyboard
 --------